 During an evaluation, the doctor will likely conduct a physical examination, run blood tests to check for anemia and other nutritional deficiencies, and screen for lead and other toxic substances.
 Your child’s doctor may also refer you to a mental health specialist and will work with you to help prevent and manage pica.
 For instance, you should discuss appropriate and inappropriate food substances and may need to restrict access to cabinets with childproof locks.
 The good news: Most cases of pica eventually resolve over time as a child ages.
 Taking care of the problem now can help prevent future complications.

 Do you think your child may have pica?
 Have you known children with the disorder?
 How did it affect them?
-If you think your child may have pica, consult an expert at the Children’s Hopsital of Pittsburgh of UPMC.
+If you think your child may have pica, consult an expert at the UPMC Children’s Hospital of Pittsburgh.